orlov0562/TR-Logic-Image-Uploader/README.md

 ```
 #### POST requests

-You can send POST request encoded with "application/x-www-form-urlencoded" or "multipart/form-data" if you want to send files.
+You can send POST request encoded with `application/x-www-form-urlencoded` or `multipart/form-data` if you want to send files.

-Expected format of data: one or multiple inputs with name "imageFile[]" that contains one of the following value: FILE, URL or DATA URI.
+Expected format of data: one or multiple inputs with name `imageFile[]` that contains one of the following value: FILE, URL or DATA URI.

 #### RESPONSE
 In case when you sent wrong request, for example with not existing url or not image MIME, you will get a JSON answer in next formay